‘For the bread that you eat and the biscuits you nibble,

 Additional Education Resources

 In 1819, a small ship left the port city of Savannah, GA and sailed into the history; the SS Savannah became the first vessel ever to cross the Atlantic Ocean using steam power.
-Even though the Savannah only used steam for a portion of its journey, it was a historic voyage that foreshadowed the future of ocean travel.
+The Savannah used steam only for a portion of its journey.
+But this historic voyage foreshadowed the future of ocean travel.
 This segment is a clip from Michael Jordan’s hour-long documentary, Savannah’s Famous Ships.